tarruda/commonjs-everywhere/README.md

 > CommonJS bundler with aliasing, extensibility, and source maps from the minified JS bundle.
 Forked from commonjs-everywhere adding speed improvements, persistent disk cache for incremental builds, support for reading '// [#@] sourceMappingURL' from input files and bundled grunt task

+## Quickstart

+Use [this grunt-init template](https://github.com/tarruda/grunt-init-js-commonjs/blob/master/template.coffee) which setups a project with powerbuild, automated testing with node.js, phantomjs, travis and saucelabs.

 ## Main changes from commonjs-everywhere

   - Escodegen is only used when generating partial source maps, the final